ozzymon/httpsvr/JP.md

 As a matter of course, they often use cheap tricks.
-Cheap tricks inherited from generation to generation, because they are idiot and can't make new ones.
+Cheap tricks inherited from generation to generation, because they are idiotic and can't make new ones.
 Their questions and answers are same at all and adding tones, too.
 They are puppets of dogmatism, copy-and-paste machines.